Don’t sell yourself short

 - Your clients’ budgets.

-- The type of work you’re being asked to do.
+- The type of work you’re doing.

 - Where in the world you’re working.

-Another important factor to keep in mind, regarding your earning potential, is your skillset.
 Can you offer your clients an all-inclusive package, meaning you do content creation, copywriting, ad creation, and more?
 The more skills you have, the more in demand you will be and the more you can charge.